 Coote: Would you care to have a game?

 Hulke: Uh, not just now, thank you.
 I mean, I’m hardly dressed for it.
 Am I?

 Coote: Oh oh oh!
 We’ll soon get those off you!

-This is not an aspect I’ve discussed so often in my previous Carry On reviews, but I absolutely loved the costumes worn by Jacki Piper.
+That is not an aspect I’ve discussed so often in my previous Carry On reviews, but I loved the costumes worn by Jacki Piper.
 Those are very 70s retro but in a way that could cross the ages and be easily worn today.
 They are super pretty but kept simple at the same time.
-These are clothes that creates an obvious contrast with the more traditional British clothes worn by Richard O’Callaghan and Kenneth Williams, very fancy and sober (and very British when thinking of the derby hat worn by Williams).
+These are clothes that creates an obvious contrast with the more traditional British clothes worn by Richard O’Callaghan and Kenneth Williams, fancy and sober (and very British when thinking of the derby hat worn by Williams).
 Courtenay Elliott designed the costumes for Carry On at Your Convenience.

-Carry On at Your Convenience could be classified among the good films of the series, even if it didn’t work too well on its original release.
+Carry On at Your Convenience could be classified among the good films of the series, even if it didn’t work well on its original release.
 Yes, it was a bit too political and unfair to the working class but, except for that, it contains a lot of humorous moments that make it perfect Carry On material.

 I’ve got to admit that, while I immensely enjoy going through the Carry On films, I feel I have less inspiration for my reviews especially since these films remain very similar from one another (even if the stories are different).
 I hope it’s not felt too much through my reviews, but those might start to get a bit shorter.
-I also feel that, at this point, we weren’t in the golden age of Carry On films anymore so it might explain why the films might not present so many interesting elements for discussion anymore.
+I also feel that, at this point, we weren’t in the golden age of Carry On films anymore.
+Therefore, it might explain why the films might not present so many interesting elements for discussion anymore.
 Well, we’ll see how it goes for the rest!

 The next one I’ll review will be Carry On Matron, which was the 4th film of the series to take place in a hospital!